 The color red is used to represent light which strikes the diamond from perpendicular to the table facet, up to forty-five degrees.
 This is the brightest range of light available to the diamond, and these sections of the diamond will be more brilliant.
 If you’ve read my article on Tolkowsky’s Diamond Design, then you know that the term brilliant as used in this connotation refers to the brightness of the diamond and not white sparkle, which is also referred to as brilliance.

 The color green represents light which is not quite as bright, it strikes the diamond from 45° out to the edge of the horizon.
-While the areas colored green represent areas that are less bright, they are still bright, and the slight difference between the areas which are red and green, serve to increase the contrast within the diamond.
+While the areas colored green represent areas that are less bright, they are still bright, and the slight difference between the areas which are red and green, serves to increase the contrast within the diamond.
 Contrast is the difference in shades of tone and color which enable our eyes to see depth, it is a critical factor of visual performance within a diamond.

 All right, so there you have it, everything that you need to know in order to decide whether this 1.306 carat, G-color, VVS-1 clarity, Crafted by Infinity round diamond is right for you.
 This is definitely the type of diamond that is going to exhibit a high volume of light return and the type of sparkle that gets noticed from across the room!